fajarbc/learn-docker-mysql/README.md

 docker volume create mysql_data
 ```

-* to run image `mysql` in detach (in background) mode and expose port(s) *3306*, attach volume mysql_data to `/var/lib/mysql` dengan password `rahasia` (untuk best practice input password, lihat dokumentasi mysql di docker hub)
+* to run image `mysql` as a container (for the first time) in detach (in background) mode and expose port(s) *3306*, attach volume mysql_data to `/var/lib/mysql` with password `rahasia` (for the best practice on input password, see documentation page of mysql image in docker hub, topics called secret).
+This is only run at the first time, the next time you only need command to start the container.
 ```
 docker run --name mysql -p 3306:3306 -v mysql_data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=rahasia -d mysql:latest
 ```

 * check if database connection is made
-assume that you have webserver running, just check the connection in database.php or if you have installed php in your machine you may try to run
+assumes that you have webserver running, just check the connection in database.php or if you have installed php in your machine you may try to run
 ```
 php connection.php
 ```